 NOTE 1: Requesting the session to be refreshed requires support by at least one of the UEs.
 This functionality cannot automatically be granted, i.e. at least one of the involved UEs needs to support it in order to make it work.

 When the P-CSCF receives an initial INVITE request destined for the UE, it will have a list of Record-Route header fields.
+Prior to forwarding the initial INVITE request, the P-CSCF shall respond to all INVITE requests with a 100 (Trying) provisional response.

+When the P-CSCF receives multiple data channel media descriptors destinated to the UE in an initial INVITE request, it should support the data channel SDP offer/answer negotiation requirements in RFC 8864 [238].

-Prior to forwarding the initial INVITE request, the P-CSCF shall respond to all INVITE requests with a 100 (Trying) provisional response.If received from the IP-CAN, the P-CSCF shall also include the access-network-charging-info parameter (e.g. received via the PCRF, over the Rx or Gx interfaces) in the P-Charging-Vector header field in the first request or reliable response originated by the UE that traverses the P-CSCF, as soon as the charging information is available in the P-CSCF e.g., after the local resource reservation is complete.
+If received from the IP-CAN, the P-CSCF shall also include the access-network-charging-info parameter (e.g. received via the PCRF, over the Rx or Gx interfaces) in the P-Charging-Vector header field in the first request or reliable response originated by the UE that traverses the P-CSCF, as soon as the charging information is available in the P-CSCF e.g., after the local resource reservation is complete.
 When the P-CSCF sends the response including P-Charging-Vector header field, the P-CSCF shall set the "icid-value" header field parameter to the previously received value of "icid-value" header field parameter in the request.
 See subclause 5.2.7.4 for further information on the access network charging information.

 The P-CSCF (IMS-ALG) shall transparently forward a received Contact header field towards the UE when the Contact header field contains a GRUU or a media feature tag indicating a capability for which the URI can be used.